<< Back to Overview

-Firstly, let’s say you want a bash script.
-Mine has three parameters (user, password, databasename) and I use it like this:
+Here’s my bash script with three parameters (user, password, databasename) and I use it like this:

 ./clear-db.sh db-user password1234 database

 And, this is how the script looks.
 It’s heavily based on a script from the folks over at nixCraft.
-I did extend it to ignore foreign key checks.
+I did extend it to ignore foreign key checks and I added deleting views, too.

 #!/bin/bash